 NOAA Fisheries anticipates that no more than 505 loggerhead, 101 Kemp's ridley, and 1 green sea turtle, will be captured annually in all pounds set in the action area.
 These takes are anticipated to be live, uninjured animals.
 No incidental take of leatherback sea turtles in the pounds is anticipated.
 NOAA Fisheries anticipates that no more than 1 loggerhead, 1 Kemp's ridley, 1 green, or 1 leatherback sea turtle will be either entangled or impinged in leaders from July 16 to May 5 each year.
 NOAA Fisheries anticipates that 1 loggerhead, 1 Kemp's ridley, 1 leatherback, or 1 green sea turtle will be entangled in leaders outside the closed area with less than 12 inches stretched mesh from May 6 to July 15 each year.
 For the purposes of this analysis, these entanglements are considered to result in sea turtle mortality.
 No incidental take of hawksbill sea turtles or shortnose sturgeon is anticipated.
-The reasonable and prudent measures, with their implementing terms and conditions, are designed to minimize the impact of incidental take that might result from the proposed action.
-If, during the course of the project, this level of incidental take is exceeded, the additional level of take would represent new information requiring reinitiation of consultation and review of the reasonable and prudent measures provided above.
+The reasonable and prudent measures, with their implementing terms and conditions, are designed to minimize the impact of incidental take is exceeded, the additional level of take would represent new information requiring reinitiation of consultation and review of the reasonable and prudent measures provided above.